 I am a PhD student in the Department of Biostatistics.
 I grew up in Minnesota and received my BA from St. Olaf College, where I studied math, chemistry, and statistics.
-I am open to many research areas, but am currently interested in methodologies with applications in disease prevention and treatment.

 In my free time, I enjoy playing viola in small chamber groups and playing soccer.